Can primary care doctors refuse to take insurance?

 Yes.
 Doctors aren't required to accept health insurance plans or to accept the rates insurance companies decide to pay.
 The Affordable Care Act improved health insurance access, but it didn't resolve the issue of rising costs and lower reimbursements offered by some payers.

 Many choose not to work with particular insurers or government payers like Medicare and Medicaid that offer lower reimbursements to doctors.
+The financial challenges and increasing operational costs of running a medical practice have led many physicians to refuse participation in these programs.
 Instead, they may move to cash-only medical practices.

 "It's becoming more common lately.
 Insurance companies are denying claims and making it harder for doctors to accept patients in their plans by lowering reimbursements.
 Consequently, lots of doctors are dropping plans," says Lily Talakoub, MD, FAAD, a board-certified dermatologist in McLean, Virginia.